 6. Give your books away for free to the right people

 If the aim of the book is to promote yourself and your business or non-profit, give your books to stakeholders to establish yourself as an expert in their mind and help raise their estimation of you.
-Give your books to those who will benefit, too.
-If your book is about managing ADHD and motherhood, offer the book to mothers with ADHD and gather testimonials.

 7. Use testimonials on your blurb